bradchristie/taminations-flutter/assets/info/about.md

 [CALLERLAB](http://www.callerlab.org/).
 For official and complete definitions, refer to the
 [CALLERLAB documents](https://www.callerlab.org/dance-programs/).
-For Challenge definitions, the web site and books by [Vic Ceder](https://www.ceder.net/def/) are another important reference.
+For Challenge definitions, the website and books by [Vic Ceder](https://www.ceder.net/def/) are another important reference.